blinksocks/blinksocks/docs/config/README.md

 `presets` are chaining from the first to the last, and are almost free to compose.

-Please check out relevant [presets](../../src/presets), they are documented well.
+For more information about presets, please check out [presets](../presets).

 * Log Levels